MicrosoftDocs/Viva/Viva/glint/setup/email-content-customization.md

 > [!NOTE]
 > - Custom sending domains configured in MAC can impact other M365 products.
 See [Set up a custom sending domain](/microsoft-365/admin/email/select-domain-to-use-for-email-from-microsoft-365-products) for a full list.
 > - Viva Glint teams have access to limited email delivery metrics.
 Using a custom sender domain gives your organization direct access to your email delivery data.
 > - The preview in the email setup pane in the platform always displays the Viva Glint logo.
-[Send an email preview](#preview-emails) to see your organization's cusomized logo.
+[Send an email preview](#preview-emails) to see your organization's customized logo.

 ## Email sections